If you use the Fly of the Month in your publications or on your website, we ask that you give credit for the production to Fly Fishers International.

 The current month's Fly of the Month will be posted to this page around the 1st of every month.
 Back issues of the Fly of the Month can be found at the bottom of this page in PDF format.

-Edition: April 2018
+Edition: May 2018

-Written by: Jerry Coviello
+Written By: Jerry Coviello

 Photographed By: Jerry Coviello

 This is a very simple and effective pattern for Sea Trout (in Jersey we call them Weakfish), Redfish (drum), Stripers (Rockfish) and Blues.
 With the UV Resins that came on the market now make tying epoxy type flies easier to tie.
 You do not have to place your fly on a rotating drying rack and wait 5 to 10 minutes for them to dry.
 You can change the color of the materials to match the shrimp in your area.